 The Research Project is a compulsory Stage 2 SACE subject gaining 10 credits.
 It is compulsory for students to achieve a C- grade or better.

-VET stands for Vocational Education and Training, and provides students with skills for work, particularly in the trades and industry.
-Students are able to use VET courses to build pathways through the SACE, while making significant progress towards completing VET qualifications.
+VET is an acronym Vocational Education and Training and provides students with skills for work, particularly in the trades and industry.
+Students are able to use VET courses to build pathways through the SACE while making significant progress towards completing VET qualifications.

 To complete the SACE, students must achieve 200 SACE credits, 180 of which can be gained through VET courses.
 Depending on the course, students may be able to satisfy the literacy and numeracy requirements of the SACE.
-The remaining twenty credits are gained from the Personal Learning Plan (ten credits) and the Research Project (ten credits).
+The remaining twenty credits are gained from the Personal Learning Plan (10 credits) and the Research Project (10 credits).

 The recognition arrangements for VET in the SACE include completed or partially completed qualifications.

-Students are able to earn five SACE credits for successfully completing thirty five hours of VET, and ten SACE Credits for seventy hours.
+Students are able to earn 5 SACE credits for successfully completing 35 hours of VET, and 10 SACE Credits for 70 hours.
 The SACE Board will decide whether the SACE credits earned for a particular VET qualification will be recognised at Stage 1 or Stage 2.
 Students can refer to the VET Recognition Register for more information.

 What is Community Learning?

-Students are able to earn SACE credits for Community Learning in two ways
+Students can earn SACE credits for Community Learning in two ways.

 - Community Developed Programs